Was One of the Bond Girls Really Formerly a Man?

 While Cossey was indeed born with a penis, throughout her youth she was extremely feminine in personality, looks, and personal preference tendencies, which often resulted in her getting bullied at school.
 She was also frequently mistaken for a girl by those who didn’t know her.
 (You can see in the picture to the right just how feminine she looked as a teen.)
 From this, if you buy into the medical researchers’ argument proposed in their paper, we’d perhaps say that Cossey was one of those XXY’ers who, while born with a penis, was actually an XXY female.

-In her late teens, after dropping out of school and working a few odd jobs, she became friends with a transsexual and at that point, at the age of 17, started hormone therapy to become a woman.
+In her late teens, after dropping out of school and working a few odd jobs, she became friends with a transsexual and at that point, at the age of 17, started hormone therapy.
 She also started working as a showgirl and later, after breast surgery, as a topless dancer.
 Once she’d saved up enough to be able to pay for sex reassignment surgery, she had that done too with her final surgery in 1974.

 She started modeling before her reassignment surgery and continued under the name “Tula” after with a lot of success, appearing in numerous magazines, including some adult magazines where she’d pose topless.
 She later even appeared in a 1981 edition of Playboy.
 She also would have started a role as a model in a game show in 1978, but she quit the show when a journalist discovered she was born with a penis and was going to break the story.

-Needless to say, her career was severely stunted from this as she had to try to keep a low profile to keep her secret from being published.
+Unfortunately, her career was severely stunted from this as she had to try to keep a low profile to keep her secret from being published.
 This all ended in 1981 when she appeared in the Bond, For Your Eyes Only, film and the story broke, for a time being front page news.
 The aftermath of this was initially devastating to Cossey who was sure her career as a model was over, but eventually she moved on and continued modeling, as well as writing two autobiographies, the second of which, My Story was written in 1992.
-She’s today married to famed comic book artist David Finch, the two recently celebrating their 20th anniversary.
+She’s today married to Canadian David Finch; the two recently celebrated their 20th anniversary.

 |Share the Knowledge!|